-Santo Independent School District Name of School District Palo Pinto County 182-904 CoDist.
-Number We, the undersigned, certify that the attached annual financial reports of the e above named school district were reviewed and (check one)approv Control of the Contro year ended August 31, 2018, at a meeting of the board of trustees of such scho ool district on the 15 day of 1 November, 2018.
-Drive Whocel Omil Royan Signature of Board Secretary Signature o f Board President
+Santo Independent School District Name of School District Palo Pinto County 182-904 Co.-Dist.
+Number

+We, the undersigned, certify that the attached annual financial reports of the above named school district were reviewed and (check one) approved disapproved for the year ended August 31, 2019, at a meeting of the board of trustees of such school district on the als^{t} day of .

+Signature of

+Signature of Board President

-If the board of trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are); (attach list as necessary)
+If the board of trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (attach list as necessary)